ProjectMimer/xivr/README.md

 **VR controllers only work if a controller is detected** Motion controllers only work if the game detects a controller of any kind, this can be a Xbox controller or even a racing steering wheel.

+**UI is not displaying in the headset**
+This can randomly occur when starting VR mode, in this case please use `/xivr uireset`